 We work hard to keep your data safe.
 We use a combination of technical, administrative, and physical controls to maintain the security of your data.
 This includes using Transport Layer Security (“TLS”) to encrypt many of our Services.
 No method of transmitting or storing data is completely secure, however.
 If you have a security-related concern, please contact Customer Support.

-We are subject to the oversight of the US Federal Trade Commission and remain responsible for personal information that we transfer to others who process it on our behalf as described in the How Information Is Shared section.
+Fitbit, Inc. is subject to the oversight of the US Federal Trade Commission and remains responsible for personal information that we transfer to others who process it on our behalf as described in the How Information Is Shared section.
 If you have a complaint about our Privacy Shield compliance, please contact us.
 You can also refer a complaint to our chosen independent dispute resolution body JAMS, and in certain circumstances, invoke the Privacy Shield arbitration process.

 We will notify you before we make material changes to this policy and give you an opportunity to review the revised policy before deciding if you would like to continue to use the Services.
 You can review previous versions of the policy in our archive.